SolaceProducts/pubsubplus-azure-quickstart-template/README.md

 In addition to the above resources, the deployment creates an Azure Load Balancer that gives you management and data access to the currently AD-Active message broker.

-Microsoft OMS (Operations Management Suite) Agents are also installed on each message broker using the OMS Agent Extension.
+If OMS workspace name has been specified, Microsoft OMS (Operations Management Suite) Agents are also installed on each message broker using the OMS Agent Extension.
 They collect and send logs to a new or existing Azure Log Analytics workspace resource that aggregates logs and diagnostics from each virtual machine in the deployment.

 # Gaining admin access to the message broker